JosiahParry/populartimes/README.md

 manch_bars <- search_pop_times(sw, ne, radius = 200, type = "bar")
 ```

+The popular times are stored in a list column where each value is a
+tibble.
+To access the popular times, you can unnest the column.
+See the
+below example for unnesting the popular times for a single bar.
+Be aware
+that popular times are provided in UTC time zone.

+Note: the Thirsty Moose has a great mimosa deal during brunch on the
+weekends.

 ``` r
 manch_bars %>%
   filter(name == "Thirsty Moose Taphouse Manchester") %>%